containrrr/watchtower/docs/arguments.md

 ```

 ## Revive stopped
-Will also start stopped containers that were updated, if include-stopped is active.
+Start any stopped containers that have had their image updated.
+This argument is only usable with the `--include-stopped` argument.

 ```
             Argument: --revive-stopped